 CompTIA considers the Network+ as the next step after its A+ certification, another in its series of four core certs.
 While A+ covers the basics of networking, Network+ takes a closer look at aspects such as:

-This certification demonstrates that you have a basic understanding of enterprise technologies, making it ideal for anyone who’s in the early stages of their network career.
-However, those who want to advance to more senior roles should also consider it.
-Some of the jobs that will benefit from Network+ the most include:
+This certification demonstrates that you have a basic understanding of enterprise technologies, making it ideal for anyone in the early stages of their network career.
+Some of the job roles that will benefit from Network+ the most include: